Wedding Violet ~ Book 4 in the Fair Cyprians of London series

 “Well, not everyone was happy.
 My grandfather was irate, to say the least, as was hers.
 They share adjoining estates and thought the idea of forging the next generation to create a mighty union a capital idea.”
-Lord Belvedere sighed and, for the first time, looked regretful as he toyed with the checkers.
+Lord Belvedere sighed and, for the first time, looked regretful as he toyed with the pieces.
 “My great-aunt, alas, is inconsolable.”

 Violet wasn’t sure how to navigate such strange territory.
 “I suppose it’s better if one doesn’t get married just to please one’s grandfather…or great-aunt,” she said slowly while also thinking of the many women who married to please everyone in their families other than themselves.

-Suddenly he became brisk.
+Suddenly, he became brisk.
 “Now, where were we?
 Your turn, I believe?”

 “Got me!
 And I didn’t see it coming!”
 Lord Belvedere took another slug of champagne.